 Here’s a quick history refresher for anyone who needs it: the Holocaust (1941-1945) was the systematic state-sponsored persecution and mass murder of European Jews by the Nazi regime.
 During this period, an estimated six million Jews alongside other minorities were killed by the Germans—either directly (e.g. lethal injection) or indirectly (e.g. starvation)—under Adolf Hitler’s anti-Semitic dictatorship.
 It’s one of the most horrifying events in modern world history.

-However, despite the glaring evidence and testimonies from survivors, far-right groups and Nazi sympathizers argue that the Holocaust was only a hoax created by the Jews.
+However, despite the glaring evidence and testimonies from survivors, far-right group and Nazi sympathizers argue that the Holocaust was only a hoax created by the Jews.
 They even insist that the survivors were lying about their experiences of living in Nazi death camps.

 “The rise of these conspiracy theories bolstered denialism; some thought that the Holocaust was only propaganda, more so, an invention of the United States and the former Soviet Union exaggerating the expulsion of the Jews in Germany then,” says Domingo.

-As for the local context, Domingo considers the martial law years as the best example.
+As for the local context, Domingo considers the Martial Law years as the best example.
 “Many innocent lives were abused, captured, displaced, [and] tortured, [while some] even faced death,” he recalls.
 “Can you imagine, in 1972, historian William Henry Scott was accused of subversive activities and was ordered deported just because state forces found in his possession a book about the writings of Mao Zedong?
 Though he was not deported, he remained under military detention.”

 (ICYDK, Mao Zedong was a communist leader and the founder of the People’s Republic of China.
 Ironically, he also took part in denialism: He ordered the censoring, banning, and burning of scholarly books and journals that were deemed inappropriate and anti-Communist—anything that would tarnish Mao’s dogma.)

-Similar to the Holocaust, there are proof and survivor testimonies to back the martial law injustices.
+Similar to the Holocaust, there are proof and survivor testimonies to back the Martial Law injustices.
 But what is a gruesome memory for its many victims continues to be the “golden age” for the denialists.

 The dangers of historical denialism